Trailer

 Once I finish building my gyroplane I am going to need a trailer – to move it by road – as I begin transition training from a two-seat machine to the single-seat Genesis.
 My initial training on it will involve a lot of ground work, getting the feel for the new gyro.
 This ground training will take place in Kingsland, TX under the supervision of a friend, Eric.
 Once this is complete, I will have to move the gyro again for formal flight instruction with my CFI.

-I have added an A-frame, with block and tackle, so that I can easily remove and attach the rotor blades.
+I added an A-frame, with block and tackle, so that I can easily remove and attach the rotor blades.
 Rotor blades have to be removed for transport and, with the rotor head at a height of about 8.5 feet, some sort of lifting device is needed.

 I am currently using two 40-lb bags of salt to simulate the weight of the blades, which have not yet arrived.